sherbondy/lektor-algolia/README.md

 Pull requests are super useful and encouraged!
 Once accepted, changes are published using lektor with `lektor dev publish-plugin`.

+If you want to hack on the plugin and test it with a lektor project, you can clone this repo or symlink it into the folder `packages/lektor-algolia` in your project.

 Low hanging fruit: